shaheennabi/My-Main-Projects/README.md

 ## License 📜

 This repository is licensed under the **MIT License**.
 You are free to use, modify, and distribute the projects, as long as you attribute them to the original creators.
-For more details, check the [LICENSE](LICENSE) file. 🏛️
+For more details, check the [LICENSE](LICENSE) file.. 🏛️